mottaquikarim/pycontent/content/topics/data_science.md

 1. Honing a cohesive narrative that establishes a thesis
 2. Highlighting meaningful key metrics as evidence to support that thesis

-Data vizualization is key to this endeavor because it's the easiest way to simplify heaps and mounds of numerical data into a clear message.
-As the saying goes, a picture can say a thousand words!
+Data vizualization is key to this endeavor because it's the easiest way to boil down heaps and mounds of numerical data into a clear message.
+That As the saying goes, a picture can say a thousand words!

 #### Tips for Quality Data Viz

 * Focus the message on a central theme.
-Ensure your visualizations aid the progression of that message appropriately.
+Ensure Your visualizations should aid the progression of your message appropriately.
 	* Display the visualization at the appropriate point in your story.
 	* If you have more than one visualization in view at a time, position each one contextually, according to natural reading eye movement.
+* Some attributes affect our brain more strongly.
+In order of focus:
+	* Position
+	* Color
+	* Size
 * Do not use color for decorative or non-informational purposes.
 It should be used to highlight key metrics or data points that help support your message.
 * Most importantly, *avoid visual clutter like the plague!*
 	* Eliminate the legend if it will not detract from understanding.